The College Nurse and Wellbeing Advisor are based in the College and are available to all Newnham students.

 - Allergies in College

-If you carry an Adrenaline Auto-Injector (EpiPen) you are encouraged to keep a spare in College – please see the College Nurse about this, and make sure that you carry your AAI at all times, that it is in date, and that your friends and neighbours know where it is and what to do in an emergency.
+Students who carry an Adrenaline Auto-Injector (EpiPen) must make sure that they have it with them at all times, that it is in date, and that their friends and neighbours know where it is and what to do in an emergency.

-See these helpful tips for students with allergies
+See these helpful tips for students with allergies.

-- Out of hours and emergency support
+- Emergency and out-of-hours support

-Concerns about safety often arise outside of the normal working day and so are brought to the Porters in the first instance.
 So that situations where a student is at risk are appropriately logged and responded to, the Porters usually note their concern via an incident report, which gives an overview – but not details – about the risk you have reported.
-These reports are typically seen by the Senior Tutor, Postgraduate Tutor, College Nurse, Wellbeing Advisor, and your own Tutor.
+These reports are typically seen by the Senior Tutor, Postgraduate Tutor, College Nurse, Wellbeing Advisor, the Head of the Tutorial & Academic Office, and your own Tutor.
 These staff members are included to ensure concerns for your welfare can be followed up as soon as possible by the most appropriate person.
 The Porters will, where possible, seek your consent to report their concern, to call support staff or the emergency services if that is necessary.
 At times, if you lack capacity to consent, they may have to proceed to get help for you anyway.
 Our priority at all times is your safety.

 For information on student safety from the University, the NHS and charities, there is a useful collection of resources here.
 These include materials you can access both for yourself and if you are worried about a friend. https://www.studentsupport.cam.ac.uk